Every term used as an inline tooltip in the Mutual Funds Sahi Hai article β one-sentence definitions for fast scanning.

 The National Stock Exchange of India (NSE) is the largest stock exchange in India by trading volume, listing over 2,000 companies.
 It provides the primary platform for equity, derivatives, and debt trading, with data from December 2006 used in BacktestIndia's 18+ year backtests.

-For factor investing, NSE data is the gold standard as it includes real-time prices, corporate actions, and delisted stocks to avoid survivorship bias.
+For factor investing, NSE data is commonly used in academic research as it includes real-time prices, corporate actions, and delisted stocks to avoid survivorship bias.
 All BacktestIndia strategies use NSE EOD data for accurate simulations.

 The Bombay Stock Exchange (BSE) is India's oldest stock exchange, established in 1875, and the second-largest by volume.
 It lists around 5,000 companies, including many small-caps not on NSE.